Mini-Valeria/PortfolioV1/README.md

 * 📱 **Responsive Navigation**
   Desktop and mobile menus with glassmorphism

-* 👨‍💻 **Hero & About Sections**
-  Showcase who you are with smooth intro animations and buttons

 * 📊 **Skills Grid**
   Filterable progress bars and categories with animated width